zippadd/aws-apig-responses/README.md

 ```
 NOTE: 302 does not return the Location header natively, but is intended to provide a location for the URL that can be referenced in a mapping template

+All HTTP codes are available either using the pascal case name (e.g. BadRequest, ServiceUnavailable, etc. [including ImATeapot!]) or numeric code.
+For a full list, please reference http.STATUS_CODES in the Node HTTP module documentation.

 Upon invoking new, a subclass of HttpError, which is a subclass of Error, with the prepended message is returned.
 Details below.

 ### HttpError